 Feb.
 25, 2021

 World Book Day was created by UNESCO on 23rd April 1995 as a worldwide celebration of books and reading.
-It is marked in over 100 countries around the globe.
-The first World Book Day in the UK and Ireland took place in 1997 to encourage young people to discover the pleasure of reading.
+It is marked in over 100 countries around the globe to encourage young people to discover the pleasure of reading.

 As World Book Day founder, Baroness Gail Rebuck, recalls “We wanted to do something to reposition reading and our message is the same today as it was then – that reading is fun, relevant, accessible, exciting, and has the power to transform lives.”

-On 4th March 2021, children of all ages will come together to share the joy of reading for pleasure.
-The World Book day website has an amazing hub for schools and nurseries, they have put ideas for world books day 2021 as well as resources for celebrating reading for pleasure all year round in one handy place.
+On World Book Day children of all ages will come together to share the joy of reading for pleasure.
+The World Book Day website has an amazing hub for schools, they have put ideas for world books day 2021 as well as resources for celebrating reading for pleasure all year round in one handy place.

 To celebrate World Book Day this year we are running a writing competition for children to contribute to a Book of Hope.
 All winning entries will be compiled into a book that will be placed within Purple Mash and Serial Mash.
 Children can choose to write a paragraph about Hope, a poem or a letter.
 The competition will run from March 1st – April 2nd and details about how to enter can be found here.
 Children can use this template to enter the competition.

 As well as taking part in the competition, we have collated a range of resources that can be used on World Book Day.
 Children could write a fact profile about Michael Rosen, write a review of a book they have read, or use a paint project, for example designing a house from the three little pigs.

 Serial Mash is an add-on to Purple Mash and has a library of over 100 books with 18 new books added each year.
 Winning entries to our Book of Hope competition will be made into a book that will feature in Serial Mash.
 There are many features in Serial Mash to celebrate and ignite a pleasure for reading: